 - Literary programs are afforded opportunities for collaboration with other expressions of the arts on the Chautauqua Institution grounds, including Chautauqua Theater Company, Visual Arts at Chautauqua Institution, Everett Jewish Life Center at Chautauqua, and youth programs.

-- The Chautauqua literary journal publishes original, previously unpublished works of poetry, fiction, and creative nonfiction, particularly those pieces that embody the vision of Chautauqua, as much a philosophy and an aesthetic as a physical place whose soul lies in the American passion for self-improvement — the drive to enrich oneself culturally, artistically, morally, and intellectually.
+- The Chautauqua literary journal publishes original, previously unpublished works of poetry, fiction, and creative nonfiction.
+Works chosen embody the vision of Chautauqua, as much a philosophy and an aesthetic as a physical place, whose soul lies in the American passion for self-improvement — the drive to enrich oneself culturally, artistically, morally, and intellectually.